Why It Works

 - Kosher salt and freshly ground black pepper

-Combine honey, balsmic vinegar, and parsley in a small bowl and set aside.
+Combine honey, balsamic vinegar, and parsley in a small bowl and set aside.

 Line a rimmed baking sheet with a triple layer of paper towels.
-In a large wok or Dutch oven, heat oil to 400°F. Add half of brussels sprouts and half of shallots.
+In a large wok or Dutch oven, heat oil to 400°F. Add half of Brussels sprouts and half of shallots.
 Oil temperature will drop to around 325°F. Adjust heat to maintain this temperature.
-Cook, stirring and agitating with a metal spider until brussels sprouts are deep golden brown, about 4 minutes.
+Cook, stirring and agitating with a metal spider (a small metal strainer that has a long handle) until Brussels sprouts are deep golden brown, about 4 minutes.
 Transfer to paper towel-lined baking sheet.
 Reheat oil to 400°F and repeat with remaining sprouts and shallots.

 Transfer sprouts and shallots to a large bowl and add dressing.
 Toss to combine, season to taste with salt and pepper, and serve.